slsa-framework/slsa/docs/spec/v1.0/threats.md

 for "documentation changes," defined as only touching files ending with `.md` or `.html`.
 Adversary submits a malicious executable named `evil.md` without review using this exception, and then builds a malicious package containing this executable.
-This would pass the policy because the source repository is correct, and the source repository does require two-person review.
+This would pass expectations because the source repository is correct, and the source repository does require two-person review.
 Solution: Do not allow such exceptions.

 > RFC: This solution may not be practical in all circumstances.
 Are there any
 > valid exceptions?
 If so, how do we ensure they cannot be exploited?